kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/09 - Easter Vigil.md

 - [[Celebrant]] and [[Deacon]].

 ###### Route
-- [[Altar Server|Servers]] form up and head down right side of altar in pairs, then head part way down aisle.
 - Baptismandi and their godparents should fill in from their pews in pairs and join the procession. [[Master of Ceremonies]] may have to help direct them.
 - Turn right, head south across the back of the church.
 - Turn right, head east toward the [[Rosary Altar]].